Bender-Knuth involutions on linear extensions of posets

 \begin{proof} Observe that $A_m \oplus P$ always contains a copy of $A_m \oplus A_1$ as an order ideal.
-Thus, by Proposition~\ref{prop:cactus_ideal}, it suffices to show that $A_m \oplus A_1$ is not LE-cactus for all $m \ge 3$.
+Thus, by Proposition~\ref{prop:cactus_ideal}, it suffices to show that some cactus relations do not hold in $\mathcal{BK}_{A_m \oplus A_1}$ for all $m \ge 3$.
 When $m=3$, one can check that the cactus relation $(t_1q_{34})^2=1$ does not hold.
 When $m \geq 4$, we claim that the cactus relation $(t_1q_{m-1,m+1})^2 = 1$ does not hold.
 By studying the evacuation $q_j$ on linear extensions of the poset $A_m \oplus A_1$ (see, e.g., \cite{Stanley-promotion-evacuation}), we observe that $q_{m-1,m+1}$ swaps the labels $1$ and $m-1$, while $t_1$ swaps the labels $1$ and $2$.
 These descriptions show that they do not commute. \end{proof}

-While taking the ordinal sum with sufficiently large antichains creates a source of non-LE-cactus posets, the same operation with sufficiently long \textit{chains} appears to have the exact opposite effect.
+While taking the ordinal sum with sufficiently large antichains creates a source of posets whose BK groups do not satisfy the cactus relations, the same operation with sufficiently long \textit{chains} appears to have the exact opposite effect.
 Let $C_m$ denote a chain of $m$ elements.